jimbateson/jamesbateson.co.uk/src/articles/scheduled-builds-using-netlify-build-hooks-and-github-actions.md

 Rather than display the unique ID for our build hook where anyone can see it, we're going to store it in a Github secret token here.
 We'll be able to reference this when we set our Github workflow up.

 This step is kind of optional, however, I think it's good practice not to store your build ID in a public repo.
 So if you are not using a private repo - or your repo will be public in the future, I'd suggest following this step.
 Not exactly sure what someone could do if they had your build ID but I'm imagining someone with the right skills would be able to do some nasties.
+When storing a value in a secret **only you** will be able to access this token.

 So we'll need to switch over to the repo on Github for this step, once inside the relevant repo, go to the `Settings` item in the top repo navigation, then find `Secrets` item towards the bottom of the left-hand menu.
 Here you will see any other secret tokens listed, or none if this is your first.
 Either way hit the "New Secret" button to the right.